Try Basic Fixes

 Step 1: Open the Settings app and navigate to Apps.

-Step 3: Tap on Manage storage at the bottom and hit the Clear All Data button.
+Step 3: Go to Storage > Manage storage and hit the Clear All Data button.

 Step 2: Tap the three-dot menu icon in the top right corner and select Uninstall updates.
 Then, hit OK to proceed.